kaiqi123/SQAKD/README.md

 We used four Nvidia RTX 2080 GPUs for model training and conduct inference experiments on Jetson Nano using NVIDIA TensorRT.

-To get results on CIFAR-10/100, please follow the instructions in `CIFAR/scripts/requirement.sh`.
+To run experiments on CIFAR-10/100, please follow the instructions in `CIFAR/scripts/requirement.sh`.

-To get results on Tiny-Imagenet, please follow the instructions in `TinyImageNet/scripts/requirement.sh`.
+To run experiments on Tiny-Imagenet, please follow the instructions in `TinyImageNet/scripts/requirement.sh`.

 ## Running